 Gene let out an exasperated sigh.
 "No. That's the other part of the problem.
 Whoever is doing this is somehow disabling the camera as well.
 They disable it at 9AM and then it comes back on shortly after they knock.
 I can show you.
 This morning is the first time I've ever tried answering the door.
 I stepped out to look down the street to see if I could see anyone leaving and when I didn't I spoke out loud in case they were hiding near by warning them that when I caught them I would hurt them.
 You see over there?"
 Gene motioned toward the edge of the porch.
 Officer Stone and the other woman looked in the direction she was pointing.
-"See, right over the edge there is an opening to access below the porch and the crawl space under the house.
+"See, right over the edge there is access to below the porch and a small crawl space under the house.
 When I went back in the house I heard them come out of there and run down the side of the house.
 By the time I got to the back window all I saw was the bottom of their foot as they ran around the back of Clarke's house there.
 Then I took a shower and got dressed and when I went to run some errands found the pile of shit.
 Then I dialed 9-1-1.
 Now here you are."

-and nothing Gene had said.
+Officer Stone asked to see the camera footage and Gene obliged her.
+It confirmed everything and nothing Gene had said.
 The camera had footage missing between 9 and 9:22 AM.
 Before 9 there was no poop, then the footage picked back up at 9:22 there was the pile of poop.
 Other than that, there was no one on the camera until the Officer and other woman arrived.
 Officer Stone whispered something to the other woman who nodded then turned back to Gene.
 "Can you show us this crawl space entrance?"